digital-asset/daml/docs/source/daml/intro/3_Data.rst

   :start-after: -- ID_REF_TEST_BEGIN
   :end-before: -- ID_REF_TEST_END

 Note the use of the ``fetch`` function in the above, which retrieves the arguments of an active contract from its contract id.
 Also take note that for the first time, the party submitting a transaction is doing more than one thing as part of that transaction.
-To create ``new_account``, the accountant fetches a the arguments of the old account, archives the old account and creates a new account, all in one transaction.
+To create ``new_account``, the accountant fetches the arguments of the old account, archives the old account and creates a new account, all in one transaction.
 More on building transactions in :doc:`7_Composing`.

 DAML allows the definition of stable keys using the ``key`` and ``maintainer`` keywords. ``key`` defines the primary key of a template, with a uniqueness constraint on that key and the ability to look up contracts by key.